 The third major contribution is methodological.
 We demonstrate the importance of considering possible heterogeneity of mechanisms ex ante when designing an experiment.
 Our approach uses theory to guide experimental design in a way that allows different mechanisms to be tested within the same experimental set up, differentiating between the two based solely on the sign of a single statistic (here, differentiating between effort stigmatization and ability rewarding based on the differential effect of p in the public treatment).
 This approach yields three important advantages.
 First, using the same experiment for both mechanisms, rather than variations in the experiment or altogether different experiments for each, reduces or eliminates the possibility that differences in the experimental design itself may be driving any observed differences across settings.
-Second, this approach is also more economical, in that it doesn't require us to run different experiments in each setting to test for the two mechanisms.18 Finally, by simultaneously testing both mechanisms with a common treatment, we are able to tell which mechanism dominates in a particular setting (running different experiments for each mechanism may just indicate that both are present but not which dominates), which may be the most relevant factor for policy design.
+Second, this approach is also more economical, in that it does not require us to run different experiments in each setting to test for the two mechanisms.
+Finally, by simultaneously testing both mechanisms with a common treatment, we are able to tell which mechanism dominates in a particular setting (running different experiments for each mechanism may just indicate that both are present but not which dominates), which may be the most relevant factor for policy design.
 Related, for studies interested in understanding different cultural settings, whether school-based or otherwise, this choice-based approach offers a strategy for identifying or revealing underlying cultural factors without the need for subjective appraisals or direct elicitation from respondents.
-More generally, there are many behaviors that may be driven by multiple, differing signaling cultures, for which a ticipating in group or team assignments; joining a study group), others include: making a presentation in front of the class; attending extra help or review sessions; or joining an academic club (e.g., physics, debate or Model U.N.).
-When class participation is mandatory or "cold calling" is practiced, just attending class risks exposing one's ability.
+More generally, there are many behaviours that may be driven by multiple, differing signalling cultures, for which a similar methodological approach could prove valuable.